czue/mailchimp-list-manager/README.md

 Then update the values in the file that correspond to your account information.

-## Running
+### Running

 Just run the script and it will prompt you interactively about what you want to do.

+`python mailchimp_list_manager.py `

-You will have a second chance to confirm any changes before they are saved to Mailchimp.
+You will have a second chance to confirm any changes before they are saved to MailChimp.

-## Help / Extending
+## About / Help / Extending

-To modify or extend this tool, it is recommended to read/refer to the API docs for [`python-mailchimp`](https://github.com/charlesthk/python-mailchimp).
+This app is built on [Flask](http://flask.pocoo.org/) and uses [Skeleton CSS](http://getskeleton.com/).

+MailChimp calls are handled by [`python-mailchimp`](https://github.com/charlesthk/python-mailchimp).

+## Disclaimer

+Don't violate any MailChimp terms with this tool!
+I take no responsibility for anything you do with it.